Jango73/VirtualPilot/README.md

 This is a project I started using my 3D engine.
 I wanted to make a simple flight sim and model the Airbus A320.
 It is a work in progress, there is much left to do.

-## Building

-Please see the Building page for instructions and comments.

 ## Things it does

 * Basic flight dynamics (not real aerodynamics but something that looks like it)